 Abrams Falls is another great place to go.
-You’ll just have to take a moderate hike along this 5 mile roundtrip trail.
+You’ll just have to take a moderately difficult hike along this 5 mile roundtrip trail.
 Along the hike, you’ll walk through old forest growth and possibly see wildflowers and wildlife, depending on what time of the year you’re there.
 Abrams Falls is 20 feet tall with a huge amount of water that rushes over the rocks.

 Any of the historic buildings along the Loop are great places to get out and explore.
 The grist mill is the only working mill in the national park, and you can purchase flour and cornmeal a few times a year that has been ground by the grill.
 You’ll also see the cantilever barn, a unique structure that isn’t found in many other places in the country other than East Tennessee.

 Seeing Gregory Cave in Cades Cove would be a neat thing to do the next time you’re in the area.
 Want to know more about the area?
 Learn more about the Great Smoky Mountains National Park before you come!